Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Related Works

 \subsection{HTTP-Based Approaches}

-These approaches try to find HTTP-based patterns to classify ad and trackers.
-For example, Bhagavatula et al.~\cite{bhagavatula2014leveraging} used characteristics of the structure of the URL to train a machine that classifies ad-related URLs from non ad-related URLs.
-As a result, the features mostly include lexical based features and keywords.
-They show that their approach outperforms the filter-lists and it can find new ads that already have not been in the black list of the filter-lists.
-Gugelmann et al.~\cite{gugelmann2015automated} used HTTP traffic traces attributes like the size and the number of HTTP requests to train a machine learning model which classifies ads and analytic services.
+These approaches try to find HTTP-based patterns to classify ads and trackers.
+For example, Bhagavatula et al.~\cite{bhagavatula2014leveraging} used characteristics of the structure of the URL to train a machine learning model that classifies ad-related URLs from non-ad-related URLs.
+Gugelmann et al.~\cite{gugelmann2015automated} used HTTP traffic traces attributes like the size and the number of HTTP requests to train a machine learning model that classifies ads and analytic services.
 They evaluated their model on real traffic traces of a campus network and found new privacy-intrusive services.
-Yu et al.~\cite{yu2016tracking} also analyzed HTTP requests and used a method to find tracker domains by looking for the third party objects that receive similar unique patterns from a large number of first parties.
+Yu et al.~\cite{yu2016tracking} also analyzed HTTP requests and used a method to find tracker domains by looking for the third-party objects that receive similar unique patterns from a large number of first-parties.